McDonough School of Business

 stephen.weymouth (at) georgetown.edu

-Stephen Weymouth is Assistant Professor and Marano Faculty Fellow in the McDonough School of Business at Georgetown University.
+Stephen Weymouth is an Assistant Professor and the Marano Faculty Fellow in the McDonough School of Business at Georgetown University.
 He is a faculty affiliate of the Department of Government, and a senior policy scholar at the Center for Business and Public Policy.

 2017.
 "The Distributional Consequences of Preferential Trade Liberalization: Firm-level Evidence" (with Leonardo Baccini and Pablo Pinto).
 International Organization 71(2):373-395.

 2016.
 "Partisan Cycles in Offshore Outsourcing: Evidence from U.S. Imports" (with Pablo Pinto).
 Economics & Politics 28(3): 233-261.